Australia to investigate reports pilots trained Chinese military - minister | Law-Order

 "I would be deeply shocked and disturbed to hear that there were personnel who were being lured by a pay check from a foreign state above serving their own country," Marles said in a statement.
 "I have asked the department to investigate these claims and come back to my office with clear advice on this matter."

-British Armed Forces Minister James Heappey said in an interview with Sky News the government would change the law to make it an offence for a pilot to continue training a foreign military after being warned by British intelligence agencies.
+Liberal party defence spokesman Andrew Hastie told Sky News Australia he knew of two former Australian fighter pilots who had been approached to join the programme to train the Chinese military but declined.
+Hastie was assistant defence minister until the May election when the Liberal coalition lost government, and he cited a defence source.
 In an undated advertisement with the Society of Experimental Test Pilots (SETP) available online, TFASA said it was seeking a number of fixed wing and helicopter test pilot instructors to work at an undisclosed location in "Far East Asia" with an initial contract commitment of four years.

 The requirements included having graduated from military test flight schools in the United States or Britain.
 "I don't know anyone who has gone, but they're clearly targeting Western/Five Eyes test pilots," an SETP member based in Australia told Reuters on condition of anonymity, referring to the intelligence group of Britain, Australia, Canada, New Zealand and the United States.